chain-mage/dataviz-project-security-indexes/README.md

 * Country: The name or code of the country.
 * Region: The geographical region the country belongs to.

 This visualization project will be valuable for cybersecurity professionals, policymakers, and researchers.
-For cybersecurity professionals, it helps identify high-risk areas and countries with strong or weak cybersecurity preparedness.
-Policymakers can use the data to assess their country’s performance and allocate resources to areas that need improvement.
-Researchers can analyze global trends and the relationship between digital development and cybersecurity preparedness.
-I plan to focus on visualizing the comparison of all four indexes across countries and regions.
-So far, I have planned to use a radar chart to allow comparisons between the two countries.
-However, I would like to do multiple visualizations to showcase trends among all countries, not just two.
-I will likely move away from the idea of a radar chart entirely to better showcase the trends between the indexes on a much more global scale and across multiple regions.
-It's important to visually see as many different trends as possible using many channels.
+For cybersecurity professionals, it helps identify where they would make more money or have more room to negotiate slaries.
+Policymakers can use the data to assess their country’s investment in cyber security within the private sector.
+I plan to focus on visualizing the average salaries of cyber positions across the globe for various size companies.

 ## Questions & Tasks